Refunds of VAT paid in the UK on or before 31 December 2020 by EU businesses

-- you are not VAT-registered in the UK and you do not have to be, or cannot be, VAT registered here
+- you must not be VAT-registered in the UK and you do not have to be, or cannot be, VAT-registered here

-- you do not have a place of business or other residence in the UK
+- you must not have a place of business or other residence in the UK or the Isle of Man

-- you do not make any supplies in the UK, apart from:
+- you must not make any supplies in the UK, apart from:

 - transport services related to the international carriage of goods